The IKEA effect

 Students are more invested in these cards and choose to play with them more often because they made the cards themselves.

-recent posts
+latest posts

 Escape the textbook

-In one of the English firsthand teachers books theres a teaching tip saying “Don’t solely rely on the book.
-Try other activities that let students escape the book”
+In one of the English Firsthand teachers books, there’s a teaching tip saying, “Don’t solely rely on the book.
+Try other activities that let students escape the book.”

 Here are two activities that are going really well in my JHS class.
 Thank you to Parisa and Melissa for the ideas.